• Skip to primary navigation

 More careful measurement shows that the field actually produced by a bar magnet

-It is critical to understand that the magnets ends have a spinning magnetic field.
+Magnet ends have spinning magnetic field.

 Net magnetic force